 Daily trips leave at 7 AM and 9 PM

 Cost: to Mancora or Piura is $15; Does not go to Chiclayo.

-This is one option for travelling during the day.
-It’s not a direct bus though.
+This is one option for traveling during the day, but it’s not a direct bus.
 The first bus takes you to the border, you do the border crossing, then you take a different bus from their affiliate in Peru (Cifa bus).